 - For more information, please contact Jena Hintze at Jenakhintze@gmail.com

-- Once each year, First U.U. becomes a shelter for homeless adults for one week.
-The effort is part of an interfaith initiative in the Richmond area to house individuals who are homeless during the winter season.
-First U.U. volunteers host CARITAS guests and staff during this week by donating food, serving breakfasts and dinners, and staying overnight with the group.
+- Once each year, 1st UU participates in an interfaith initiative in the Richmond area to house individuals who are homeless.
+1st UU volunteers help CARITAS guests and staff during a designated week by donating, preparing, and serving food.

 - For more information, please contact Su Boer at email@example.com